scaramangagency/craft-litespeedcache/README.md

 > :warning: :warning: :warning:
 >
-> Per-URL cache busting is now broken in Craft 3.5 because of changes to how template caching works.
-You will need to nuke the whole cache on save if you are running 3.5+
->
 > This plugin is EOL.
-Minor patches will be issued, but not major functionality overhauls.
-PR's gratefully received.
+Minor patches may be issued.
 For a robust static cache solution, try [Blitz](https://putyourlightson.com/plugins/blitz).

 # CraftCMS LSCache Purge for Craft CMS 3.x